Advantages of Using Drainable Colostomy Bags

-Now that you are getting used to the fact that you have a stoma (you've just had a colostomy) that requires routine care and proper management, it's time to think about the bags (pouches).
+Now that you have come to terms with the fact that you have a stoma (you've just had a colostomy) that requires routine care and proper management, it's time to think about the bags (pouches) and know which will work best for you.

-First, it’s good to mention that gone are the days when having to deal with ostomy issues was a horrendous thought and untidy process, to say the least.
+First, it’s good to mention that gone are the days when having to deal with ostomy issues was a horrendous thought and an untidy process.
+Today, it has become a seamless easy-to-do task that shouldn't take more than a few minutes.

-Unlike just a few years back when crudely formed and cumbersome-to-use traditional bags was the ONLY kind available for ostomates, technology has made life so much better for today’s colostomy patient.
+Years back, crude and cumbersome-to-use traditional pouches were the ONLY types available for ostomates, however, technology has made life so much better for the modern colostomy patient.

-While some patients will rather change the whole bag when it's halfway or three-quarters way full, many feel it is way too expensive to do that.
-Others use a combination of disposable and drainable, depending on certain factors.
+- While some patients will rather change the whole bag when it's halfway or three-quarters full, many feel it is way too expensive to do that and rather, will opt for drainable bags.

-Emptying is a breeze with the emptying spout at the base of the bag.
-When it is unfolded to open, you'll find it has a tapered shape.
-It is so convenient as long as a toilet is within reach.
-It'll just be like another visit to the rest room where you are 'doing it' sitting down on the toilet seat.
-Only difference?
-You can sit facing the toilet seat’s back . . . the opposite way, if you wish.
+- It is so convenient as long as a toilet is within reach.
+It'll just be like another visit to the rest room where you are expelling waste sitting down.
+The only difference is you sit facing the toilet’s back tank . . . the opposite way.
 I found it much easier to empty my bags that way.

 Bags with Hideaway Outlet

-The 1piece drainable colostomy bag with hide-away outlets is a popular choice amongst many ostomates.
-It is a modern bag that has an integrated outlet /closing system.
+The one-piece drainable with hide-away outlets is a popular choice among many ostomates because of its modern construction - an integrated outlet /closing system.

 This modern ostomy bag which has an "integrated filter specially developed for ileostomies with less blocking and pancaking" is great for colostomy patients too, and is the bag type I used 90% of the time.

-- Comes with little white filter covers that prevent gas from escaping
+- Coming with little white filter covers that prevent gas from escaping

-- Comes with Velcro 'ears' that clasp securely over a velour plate
+- Velcro 'ears' that clasp securely over a velour plate

-- Has Upper and lower foam plates for added protection
+- Upper and lower foam plates for added protection

-- The maxi and midi have an asymmetrical shape to enhance the user's comfort.
+- Anatomical design features with the maxi and midi having an asymmetrical shape which enhances the user's comfort.

-- They come in 3 versions - soft cover, transparent, and patterned.
+- 3 versions available - soft cover, transparent, and patterned.

 - Cosmetic closure - the closed outlet can be discreetly tucked away under a soft fronting on the colostomy bag.